Chern classes from Morava K-theories to $p^n$-typical oriented theories: The gamma filtration on Morava K-theories

 For the operation $c_{p^n}$ we have seen that the $p$-valuation of the constant term of the series $\frac{c_{p^n}(z_1\cdots z_j)}{z_1\cdots z_j}$ does not depend on the choice of the operation itself.
 However, this is not true for higher Chern classes.

 In order to estimate the graded groups of the gamma filtration in the best way one has to choose those operations in which the corresponding coefficients have minimal $p$-valuation.
-Perhaps, this explains the importance of the following clumsy proposition which will be used in \cite{SechSem}.
+Perhaps, this explains the importance of the following clumsy proposition which is used in~\cite{SechSem}.

-\begin{Prop} Let $j\ge 2$, and let $p$ be the prime number corresponding to the $n$-th Morava K-theory, i.e. $\K(n)^*(\Spec k)=\Zp$.
+\begin{Prop} Let $j\ge 0$, and let $p$ be the prime number corresponding to the $n$-th Morava K-theory, i.e.\ $\Kn^*(\Spec k)=\Zp$.

-There exist operations $\chi, \psi:K(n)^1\rarr \tau^{2p^n-1}K(n)^1$ which satisfy the following.
+There exist operations $\chi, \psi\colon \Kn^1\rarr \gamma^{2p^n-1}\Kn^1$ which satisfy the following.

-Denote by $h_j, f_j \in\Zp$, the coefficients of the monomial $z_1\cdots z_{1+j(p^n-1)}$ in the series $\chi(z_1\cdots z_{1+j(p^n-1)})$, $\psi(z_1\cdots z_{1+j(p^n-1)}) \in K(n)^1((\mathbb{P}^\infty)^{\times j})$, respectively.
+Denote by $h_j, f_j \in\Zp$, the coefficients of the monomial $z_1\cdots z_{1+j(p^n-1)}$ in the series $\chi(z_1\cdots z_{1+j(p^n-1)})$, $\psi(z_1\cdots z_{1+j(p^n-1)}) \in \Kn^1((\mathbb{P}^\infty)^{\times 1+j(p^n-1)})$, respectively.
 Then